Ensure the safety of changes to your data graph

 ARG_CHANGED_TYPE: Argument changed type on field used by at least one operation

 These changes update the default value for an argument.
-If an operation is using an element of your graph and does not specify a value for this argument, the operation could experience unexpected results when the schema is updated if it was relying on the original default value.
+If an operation is using an element of your graph and does not specify a value for this argument, the operation might get an unexpected result when the schema is updated if it was relying on the original default value.

 ARG_DEFAULT_VALUE_CHANGE: Default value added or changed for argument on a field used by at least one operation

-apollo service:check command, but they are "safe" and will always be compatible with all exisitng client usage of the graph.
-They will not affect the behavior of any clients if deployed.
+apollo service:check command, but they are "safe."
+They will never affect the behavior of any existing clients if deployed.

 - Optional arguments